PeriHub/PeriLab.jl/README.md

 - ⚡ **MPI**: PeriLab supports parallel computing using Message Passing Interface (MPI) technology to improve simulation performance on high-performance clusters.

 - 🔁 **Multistep simulations**: PeriLab supports the definition of multiple solver steps, allowing to combine different enviromental conditions in a single run.

+- 📐 **Surface Correction**: PeriLab provides tools for surface correction, such as the `Volume correction` method.

 - 💻 **HPC capabilities**: PeriLab is designed for high-performance computing (HPC) environments, allowing users to run large-scale simulations efficiently.